randomtruffles/Dominion_League/rules.md

 <a name="4.4.9"></a>4.4.9.
 The player order should be set per [4.1.2](#4.1.2).

 <a name="4.4.10"></a>4.4.10.
-Kingdoms should be generated randomly with all cards either player owns and from zero to two landscapes.
+Kingdoms should be generated randomly with all cards either player has access to and from zero to two landscapes.
 No particular cards, landscapes, landscape types, or expansions should be selected.

 <a name="4.4.11"></a>4.4.11.
 There is no official game timer on Dominion Online, and games should not use an unofficial timer.